-While earliest European immigrants in Door County survived by subsistence farming, efforts in later years to grow cash crops proved challenging, due in large part to the area’s rocky landscape.
-Despite little success with traditional crops, efforts continued to find a crop that could grow in shallow, rocky soil.
+While early European immigrants in Door County survived by subsistence farming, efforts in later years to grow cash crops proved challenging, due in large part to the area’s rocky landscape.
+Despite little success with traditional crops, Door County residents continued to look for a crop that could grow in shallow, rocky soil.

 The answer would come in the 1860s, with the unexpected success of fruit orchards.
 A Swiss immigrant named Joseph Zettel, who settled in Door County in 1855, discovered that apple trees prospered in the area.
 Door County’s temperate climate and the unlikelihood of late frosts due to the lake effect from Green Bay and Lake Michigan, led to plentiful apple crops.
 Additionally, the shallow soil depth of only a few feet on top of bedrock provided ideal drainage, inhibiting the likelihood of root rot.
 By the 1890s, Zettel had forty-five acres of apple trees planted, and his farm produced 3,000 bushels of apples per year.